 Paul “reasoned” with the Jews about the gospel in the synagogue on the Sabbath.
 He evidently did not preach but reasoned by teaching and discoursing with them, which may have included dialog.
 They spent three successive Sabbaths in the synagogue speaking from the Scriptures.
 That was the Jewish phase of their ministry to Thessalonica.

-The team moved from ministry to the Jews to the Gentiles after the three Sabbaths (1 Th 1:9).
+The team moved from ministry to the Jews to ministry to the Gentiles after the three Sabbaths (1 Th 1:9).

 explaining [opening] and demonstrating [persuading] that the Christ had to suffer and rise again from the dead, and saying,